openaire/openaire-catalogue-docs/docs/downloads/subgraphs.md

  This dataset is licensed under a Creative Commons Attribution 4.0 International License.
 The dataset contains one file per community/initiative/infrastructure collaborating with OpenAIRE.
 Check out also their community gateways on
  CONNECT.
 Each file is a tar archive containing gzip files with one json per line.
 The only communities/research initiative/infrastructure we dump are those visible to everyone.
+ The model of this dump differs from the one of the whole graph.
+ The differences are shown in the [Alternative Model Dump](./alternativedump)

 ## The dump of ScholeXplorer